ryadomtech/origami/README.md

 ```

 #### 2. Crop area
-Via `OrigamiCropArea` you can customize your crop area:
+With `OrigamiCropArea` you can customize the crop area:

 2.1.
-Guidelines count and width
+Number and width of guidelines

 2.2.
-Edges shape via `OrigamiEdges`.
-You can use default `Circle` or `Rectangle` shape or create your own using `DrawScope`
+Shape edges via `OrigamiEdges`.
+You can use the default `Circle` or `Rectangle` shape, or create your own using `DrawScope`

 2.3.
-Hihglighted area shape via `OrigamiHighlightedShape`.
-You can use `Circle`, `Rectangle` (Default) or `RoundedRectangle` defaults or create your own shape.
+The highlighted area of ​​the shape via `OrigamiHighlightedShape`.
+You can use `Circle`, `Rectangle` (default) or `RoundedRectangle` by default or create your own shape

 2.4.
-Aspect ratio (free style movement or keeping aspect ratio) via `OrigamiAspectRatio`.
+Aspect ratio (free style movement or maintaining proportions) via `OrigamiAspectRatio`

 ```Kotlin
 data class OrigamiCropArea(